Safety Representative Training Course

 Ready to Train Your Safety Representatives?

-Equip your Safety Representatives with the knowledge and skills to make your workplace safer.
+Give your Safety Representatives the knowledge and skills to make your workplace safer.
 Places are limited to 12 per course.
 Secure your place today.

 ISO 45001:2018 and ISO 9001:2015 certified.
 CPD-accredited training provider (Provider #22657).
 Over 15 years' experience delivering accredited safety training across Ireland.